joelchan/inst126-intro-programming-notes/Problem-Formulation.md

 ## Beyond the "purely technical" for problem formulation

-So far we've focused on making problem formulations more *precise* — clear enough to specify exactly what the program should do.
-But precision isn't the only thing that matters.
+So far we’ve focused on making problem formulations more *precise* — clear enough to specify exactly what the program should do.
+But precision isn’t the only thing that matters.
 Good problem formulation should also consider *what* we choose to build in the first place, and how our choices affect the people who use what we build.

 Understanding this is a crucial part of being a professional information scientist and programmer.

-### Examples to gain some intuition
+### Values show up in your specifications

+Here’s the key idea: **your specifications encode values, whether you notice them or not.** When you write a spec — defining what counts as valid input, what the expected output should be, what edge cases to handle — you are making choices that reflect deeper assumptions about what matters.

+Let’s see this in action with an example.

-#### Data validation for form
+#### Example: data validation for a form

-Let's consider an example: a form for data entry for payment.
-Needs to account for possible data entry errors.

-There are many ways to define what counts as a valid name.
-One way is to assume a certain heuristic about name length (no more and no less than a certain length).

-Like this:
+Consider a form for data entry for payment.
+One of the operations in your decomposition might be: "validate the name."
+That sounds straightforward.
+But what does "valid" mean?
+That’s a *specification* question.

+One way to specify it: a valid name is between 2 and 20 characters, ASCII letters only.

 ```{image} assets/prob-form-name-entry.png
 :class: bg-primary mb-1